Athena (Marvel Comics): The Olympus Group

-Athena reveals to Cho that he is her choice to be the next Prince of Power, as the 'hero of the mind', as opposed to the hero of strength that Hercules represented.
+Athena reveals to Amadeus that he is her choice to be the next Prince of Power, as the 'hero of the mind', as opposed to the hero of strength that Hercules represented.
 Further, as there cannot be more than one Prince of Power at any one time, this means that Hercules will soon meet his death.
-Cho vows to prevent this, even as they gather forces to mount an assault on New Olympus.
+Amadeus vows to prevent this, even as they gather forces to mount an assault on New Olympus.
 Athena provides Aphrodite with information on her enemies, the Agents of Atlas, in exchange for her distracting Ares from joining the battle.
-Using the aegis breastplate taken from Aegis, Hephaestus forged a helmet channeling the power of the Medusa head, which Delphyne used to turn Athena to stone.
-Hephaestus then planned on creating a mold of her face to place on one of his automatons to bring with him to the new universe.
-However, she is freed from this by the death of Zeus, which transfers his divine thunderbolt to her, she then starts calling herself Athena Panhellenios.
-After Hercules defeats Typhon within the alternate universe Hera's machine created, Athena reveals that Hercules must die so that Cho can take his place as Prince of Power, and, tearfully saying that she considers herself Hercules' real mother and that she fed him Hera's milk to increase his power, she destroys the machine, seemingly killing him.
-Athena later attends Hercules's funeral with Neptune, Hebe, Apollo and Pluto, presenting Amadeus Cho (whose own relationship with her has been deeply strained due to Hercules's demise and her initial lack of attendance at his funeral), with an offer to have him serve as the new head of their Olympus Group.
-Apollo challenges Athena for leadership of the Olympians, leading a brawl between various champions, with Athena and her allies triumphing.
-Cho initially declines her offer, but accepts upon learning that Hercules is not in the Underworld, vowing to use the Groups' resources to locate him.
+Hephaestus forges a helmet channeling the power of the Medusa head, which Delphyne Gorgon uses to petrify Athena.
+After Zeus is killed, Athena is restored to life and begins calling herself Athena Panhellenios.
+After Hercules defeats Typhon within the alternate universe Hera's machine created, Athena reveals that Hercules must die so that Amadeus can take his place as Prince of Power, and, tearfully saying that she considers herself Hercules' real mother and that she fed him Hera's milk to increase his power, she destroys the machine, seemingly killing him.